How to invest in the cannabis industry

 - Choose the asset you want to focus on

-- Decide if you want to trade or invest in marijuana stocks
+- Decide if you want to trade or invest in cannabis stocks

 - Pick your style and set your timeline